programming-notes/javascript-todos-1-0-core-features-challenge/README.md

 This challenge should be done entirely in the JavaScript console within the chrome developer tools.

-This challenge is based on the ruby todos challenge in phase 1

-This challenge is designed to introduce you to JavaScript the language before we introduce features of the web browser.
+This challenge is based on the ruby todos challenge in phase 1, and is designed to introduce you to the JavaScript language before the web browser (and the DOM).

 ### Release 1